HL7/ccda-on-fhir/input/pagecontent/mappingGuidance.md

 ### Narrative Text

-The CDA section narrative text is an authoritative portion of the document and should be preserved when transforming to FHIR.
+The CDA section narrative text is an authoritative portion of the document and must be preserved when transforming to FHIR.
 When creating a FHIR Composition resource (or converting a FHIR Composition back into CDA), this is a straightforward mapping between CDA's `section/text` and the FHIR Composition `section.text` field.
 There is a slight difference in allowed elements - CDA defines a limited set of elements in its NarrativeBlock schema, and FHIR limits narratives to a subset of XHTML - but these two fields can generally be mapped 1:1.
 These differences are described below.

 #### C-CDA Entry/Text → FHIR Resource.text